-A hard drive is divided into different logical volumes so that system files, software files and user data can be stored independently.
+A hard drive is divided into different logical volumes so that system files, software files, and user data can be stored independently.
 These logical volumes created on Mac OS help manage, store and access the data accordingly.
-On booting a Mac, the local file systems are mounted by the OS X which helps the OS to gather information about the corresponding volumes on the system.
-That clearly means, in order to gain the access of the data from a logical volume, it must be first mounted properly on the OS X. However, few times due to an unpredictable error a volume may go unmounted leading the data to become inaccessible.
-The most common reason behind a unmountable logical volumes are: Virus/Malware Infection, File System Corruption, OS Malfunction etc.
+On booting a Mac, the local file systems are mounted by the OS X, which helps the OS to gather information about the corresponding volumes on the system.
+That apparently means, to gain the access to the data from a logical volume, it must be first mounted properly on the OS X. However, few times due to a random error a volume may go unmounted leading the data to become inaccessible.
+The most common reason behind unmountable logical volumes are: Virus/Malware Infection, File System Corruption, OS Malfunction, etc.

 Data Recovery From Unmountable Volumes or Drives

-Run Stellar Phoenix Mac Data Recovery and click the 'Quick Recovery' icon under the 'Drive Recovery' tab.
+Run Stellar Phoenix Mac Data Recovery and click the 'Start Scan' icon on the main interface of the software

 Select the Unmounted Disk Drive or Media from the left pane of the software.
 Click Recover Data<<Quick Recovery.
 You may also select the either option, which is Advance Recovery for the unmounted disk drive.Click Start Scan.